rzhu20/colon-three-copium/README.md

 # colon-three-copium
-Discord bot for fun that keeps track of everyone's usage of ":3" and has a Wordle scoreboard
+Discord bot that has a Wordle scoreboard and other minor features to mess with my friends